laravel/vite-plugin/UPGRADE.md

 + @vite
 ```

-If your entry point is not `resources/js/app.js`, you should read the [entry point docs](https://github.com/laravel/vite-plugin/blob/docs/docs/vite.md#entry-points) to learn how to use the `@vite` with different entry points.
+If your entry point is not `resources/js/app.js`, you should read the [entry point docs](https://github.com/laravel/vite-plugin/blob/docs/docs/vite.md#entry-points) to learn how to use the `@vite` directive with different entry points.

 If you are manually including the HMR bundle, you can remove this as well: